Witarina Harris

-Witarina Te Miriarangi Parewahaika Harris QSM (née Mitchell; 15 May 1906 – 10 June 2007) was a New Zealand Māori film actress, Māori language advocate, entertainer and public servant.
+Witarina Te Miriarangi Parewahaika Harris QSM (née Mitchell; 15 May 1906 – 10 June 2007) was a New Zealand film actress, Māori language advocate, entertainer and public servant.
 She featured in the 1929 Universal Pictures silent film Under the Southern Cross as the heroine Princess Miro in her only film credit.

-Harris worked for politician Āpirana Ngata as a secretary and helped to establish Wellington's Ngāti Poneke Young Maori Club as a recreational and educational club for Māori people and the Māori Women's Welfare League.
+Harris worked for politician Āpirana Ngata as a secretary and helped to establish Wellington's Ngāti Pōneke Young Maori Club as a recreational and educational club for Māori people and the Māori Women's Welfare League.
 Late in her life, she promoted Māori cinema around the world and a documentary and film about her were broadcast.
-An oil painting on Harris was unveiled to the public in January 2009.

 Biography

 She was born Witarina Te Miriarangi Parewahaika Mitchell on 15 May 1906 in Ohinemutu, Rotorua.
 Her mother, Nataria Haupapa, was from the Māori hapū (tribe) Ngāti Whakaue, and a person of mana in that tribe.
 Harris' father, James Niramona Zealand Mitchell, was a surveyor of Ngāti Te Takinga, Ngāti Pikiao and Scottish descent.
 Her grandfather Rotohiko Tangonui Haupapa served on Rotorua's town board and the Pukeroa Hill Trustees Board.
 The family resided close to the Te Papaiouru Marae, in Ohinemutu with her maternal stepfather and Rangiriri Manaki Te Kaiamo.
 At home, she spoke Māori, which she was caned for doing so at a catholic school in Rotorua.
 Harris was trained in shorthand and typing and then found work at the Maori Arts and Crafts School after a recommendation from a family friend and politician Āpirana Ngata.

 Ngata suggested to Harris in the late 1920s that the latter audition for a role in the Universal Pictures silent film Under the Southern Cross (also called The Devil's Pit) that was filmed in the Bay of Plenty.
 She was cast as Princess Miro because the studio wanted a person to complement the vibrant local surroundings, and she filmed at White Island.
 The film was her only feature role.
 It was commercially successful and Harris attended its premiere at the Embassy Theatre, Wellington; it was later lost until a copy was discovered by actor Jonathan Dennis and he donated to the New Zealand Film Archive.
 Afterwards, she was part of the "silent migration" of Māori from rural areas to the cities to seek a job.
 She recalled the experience: "Coming from Rotorua, we were used to mixing with the Pākehā people.
 So when I came to Wellington and felt so lonely it was a surprise to me.
 This thing sort of built up within me – I thought, “I want to see a Māori face!"